Skip to main content

 HTB{root_flag_placeholder}

 Excellent!
-I have successfully compromised the domain controller and obtained both the user and root flags.
+The domain controller is fully compromised and both the user and root flags are obtained.

 This attack demonstrates a sophisticated multi-stage Active Directory compromise: